meadowsrjack-rgb/boxstat/replit.md

 # BoxStat - Basketball Management Platform

 ## Overview
-BoxStat is a cross-platform Progressive Web App (PWA) designed to manage basketball league operations.
-It streamlines communication, scheduling, player development, and team activities.
-The platform aims to provide a superior user experience and operational efficiency, with features like secure authentication and robust data management.
-Its long-term vision is to become a leading mobile platform for sports management.
+BoxStat is a cross-platform Progressive Web App (PWA) designed to streamline basketball league operations.
+It manages communication, scheduling, player development, and team activities, aiming for a superior user experience and operational efficiency.
+The platform includes secure authentication and robust data management, with the ambition to become a leading mobile platform for sports management.

 ## User Preferences
 Preferred communication style: Simple, everyday language.